wilkin547/docs.es-es/docs/framework/unmanaged-api/alink/assemblyattributesgohere.md

 Las referencias a este tipo indican atributos personalizados que no están relacionados con la seguridad y que no tienen diversos usos.

-Estos tipos se marcan como "internos" dentro de .NET Framework y se encuentran en el <xref:System.Runtime.CompilerServices> espacio de nombres.
+These types are marked "internal" within the .NET Framework and are located in the <xref:System.Runtime.CompilerServices> namespace.

 ## <a name="requirements"></a>Requisitos